CartoDB/mobile-sdk/doc/geocoding.md

 ### Parsing your GeocodingResult

-Here's an example of how you could parse your GeocodingResult into a readable string.
-It is, of course, entirely up to you how you wish to realize it.
+The following example displays how to parse your `GeocodingResult` into a readable string.
+This is only a suggestion, you can parse results however you prefer.

 <div class="js-TabPanes">
   <ul class="Tabs">